 Marriott Bonvoy Boundless benefits include 1 free night at a Marriott property each year after the account anniversary, automatic Silver Elite status in the Marriott Bonvoy loyalty program, and travel insurance coverage.
-The Bonvoy Boundless card also has a $0 foreign transaction fee and an initial bonus of 3 Free Nights for spending $3,000 in the first 3 months.
+The Bonvoy Boundless card also has a $0 foreign transaction fee and an initial bonus of 125,000 points and 1 free night award for spending $5,000 in the first 3 months.

 Silver Elite status gets Bonvoy Boundless cardholders priority late checkout, free Wi-Fi, member rates, and 10% more points on stays with Marriott.
 And Bonvoy Boundless cardholders already earn 6 points / $1 spent at over 7,000 participating Marriott hotels, as well as 2 points / $1 on all other purchases, just from the card alone.